Skip to main content

 PropertyTypeDefault ValueDescription

-• Description: Executes the child node and enforces the minimum period constraint.
-If the node is in READY status and the time since the last success is less than minperiod, it immediately fails without invoking the child.
-Otherwise, it delegates to the child; if the child succeeds, it updates lastsuccesstime to the current time.
+• Description: Evaluates the node.
+If the node is in READY status and insufficient time has passed since the last success, it sets status to FAILED and returns early.
+Otherwise, it visits the child node; if the child succeeds, it records the current time as the new lastsuccesstime.

 • Parameters: None.